AbieAnders/MS_Word_Text_Translator/README.md

-This program reads standard text and text present in tables of an MS Word document, translates the text and stores it in a new document.
+This program reads standard text and text present in tables of an MS Word document, translates the standard text in bulk in certain intervals and stores it in a new document.